runsystemid/golog/README.md

 ### Rotate

 Log file will be auto rotated based on file size.
 If the file size bigger than the config, will be saved to a new file with additional date in file name.

+## Contributing

+Contributions are welcome!
+Please follow the [Contribution Guidelines](CONTRIBUTION.md).

+## License

+This project is licensed under the MIT License.